streetwriters/notesnook/docs/help/contents/backup-and-restore-notes-in-notesnook.md

 # Restore a backup

-::: danger Potential data loss
-**Always create a backup before restoring one**, to avoid losing data.
-Restoring a backup replaces your current content in-place — anything that changed since that backup was taken will be reverted.
-Entirely new content (like new notes) will not be impacted.
+::: danger Restoring overwrites what you have now Restoring a backup replaces your current content in-place.
+Anything that changed since that backup was taken is reverted to how it was in the backup.
+Entirely new content — notes you created after the backup — is not touched.

+**Always create a backup before restoring one.**
 :::

+### Recovering a few old notes without losing today's work

+If you only want something back from an old backup, don't restore it over your current data and hope for the best.
+Sandwich it:

+1. Create a **new backup** of your current data.
+2. Restore the **old backup** and take out what you needed.
+3. Restore the **new backup** from step 1 to put everything back as it was.

+That sequence means no recent change is lost.
+Be aware of one side effect: restoring an old backup can bring back notes you had deleted since, so check your trash and notes list afterwards.

 At any point in time, you can restore a backup to recover lost data.
 Backups created on one account can be restored on another Notesnook account.

 :::tabs key:platform
 == Desktop/Web

-1. Go to Settings
+1. Go to `{{settings}}`.
-2. Scroll down in the Settings navigation menu and click on `{{backupExport}}` section
+2. Open `{{backupExport}}` section
-3. Click on `{{restore}}` button next to `{{restoreBackup}}` heading
+3. Click `{{restore}}` button next to `{{restoreBackup}}` heading
 4. Select the `.nnbackupz` or `.nnbackup` file from your PC that you want to restore.

 == Mobile

-1. Go to Settings from Sidebar
+1. Go to `{{settings}}`.
-2. Scroll down to `Backup & Restore` section
+2. Open `Backup & Restore`
-3. Tap on `{{restoreBackup}}`
+3. Tap `{{restoreBackup}}`
 4. From `{{restoreBackup}}` sheet, select the backup you want to restore.
-If your backup file is located in some other location, tap on `{{restoreFromFiles}}` on top right corner of the sheet then select the backup file.
+If your backup file is located in some other location, tap `{{restoreFromFiles}}` on top right corner of the sheet then select the backup file.

 <img src="/restore-backup-mobile.png" height="700px">
 :::